crewjam/saml/README.md

 The fields that manage how cookies are set are deprecated as well.
 To customize how cookies are managed, provide custom implementation of _RequestTracker_ and/or _Session_, perhaps by extending the default implementations.

-The deprecated fields have not been removed from the Options structure,
+The deprecated fields have not been removed from the Options structure, but will be in future.

-don't need it any more other )

-We have

 In particular we have deprecated the following fields in _samlsp.Options_:

-- _Logger_ -- this was used to emit errors while
+- `Logger` - This was used to emit errors while validating, which is an anti-pattern.

-IDPMetadataURL *url.URL // DEPRECATED: this field will be removed, instead use FetchMetadata HTTPClient *http.Client // DEPRECATED: this field will be removed, instead pass httpClient to FetchMetadata CookieMaxAge time.Duration // DEPRECATED: this field will be removed.
-Instead, assign a custom CookieRequestTracker or CookieSessionProvider
+- `IDPMetadataURL` - Instead use `FetchMetadata()`
+- `HTTPClient` - Instead pass httpClient to FetchMetadata
+- `CookieMaxAge` - Instead assign a custom CookieRequestTracker or CookieSessionProvider
+- `CookieName` - Instead assign a custom CookieRequestTracker or CookieSessionProvider
-CookieName string // DEPRECATED: this field will be removed.
-Instead, assign a custom CookieRequestTracker or CookieSessionProvider
+- `CookieDomain` - Instead assign a custom CookieRequestTracker or CookieSessionProvider
-CookieDomain string // DEPRECATED: this field will be removed.
-Instead, assign a custom CookieRequestTracker or CookieSessionProvider
+- `CookieDomain` - Instead assign a custom CookieRequestTracker or CookieSessionProvider
-CookieSecure

-URL url.URL
-Key *rsa.PrivateKey
-Certificate *x509.Certificate
-Intermediates []*x509.Certificate
-AllowIDPInitiated bool
-IDPMetadata *saml.EntityDescriptor
-ForceAuthn bool // TODO(ross): this should be \*bool

-    URL               url.URL
-    Key               *rsa.PrivateKey
-    Logger            logger.Interface
-    Certificate       *x509.Certificate
-    Intermediates     []*x509.Certificate
-    AllowIDPInitiated bool
-    IDPMetadata       *saml.EntityDescriptor
-    IDPMetadataURL    *url.URL
-    HTTPClient        *http.Client
-    CookieMaxAge      time.Duration
-    CookieName        string
-    CookieDomain      string
-    CookieSecure      bool
-    ForceAuthn        bool

-Note: between version 0.2.0 and the current master include changes to the API that will break your existing code a little.

-This change turned some fields from pointers to a single optional struct into the more correct slice of struct, and to pluralize the field name.
-For example, `IDPSSODescriptor *IDPSSODescriptor` has become `IDPSSODescriptors []IDPSSODescriptor`.
-This more accurately reflects the standard.

-The struct `Metadata` has been renamed to `EntityDescriptor`.
-In 0.2.0 and before, every struct derived from the standard has the same name as in the standard, _except_ for `Metadata` which should always have been called `EntityDescriptor`.

-In various places `url.URL` is now used where `string` was used <= version 0.1.0.

-In various places where keys and certificates were modeled as `string`
-<= version 0.1.0 (what was I thinking?!) they are now modeled as
-`*rsa.PrivateKey`, `*x509.Certificate`, or `crypto.PrivateKey` as appropriate.

 ## Getting Started as a Service Provider